-No comment is made on the existence or otherwise of a burglar alarm.
+In the interests of security, no comment is made in relation to the presence or otherwise of a burglar alarm.

 Any additional limits to inspection

 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.